mdibl/biocore_documentation/minota/markdown/minota_quality-control.md

----
-title: Introduction to Quality Control
-author: Nathaniel Maki
-organization: MDIBL Computational Core
-date: October 16th, 2020
----

-# Introduction to Quality Control
+# MINOTA Workshop: Introduction to Quality Control
 (Slide 1 + 2)

-**do we encourage people to cat their reads together?**

-Welcome to Detail 0 of the MINOTA Workshop.
+Welcome to the MDIBL MINOTA Workshop.
 In this portion of the course, we'll be covering Quality Control (an incredibly important initial step).
 First, a review of some exploratory tools for both pre and post transcriptome analysis, and how they can provide you with an overview of your input data and output results, without having to sift through pages of text log files (as fun as that sounds).

 Next, we're taking a look at a couple of software packages that do the heavy lifting, and are chiefly responsible for the, er, Quality Control aspects of Quality Control.
 Specifically Trimmomatic, in an integrated context within Trinity, and Trim Galore!; a wonderful piece of software built by the developers of FastQC (which is, coincidentally, half of it!).